-As you run queries, the Geospock database automatically adds SQL clusters.
-You should be aware that the Geospock database will not use the new SQL clusters for queries that are already in the queue at time the scaling up happens.
-The Geospock database scales down the SQL clusters once it has completed all the queries in the queue.
+As you run queries, the GeoSpock database automatically adds worker machines to your SQL cluster as required.
+You should be aware that the GeoSpock database will not use the new SQL machines for queries that are already in the queue at time the scaling up happens.
+The GeoSpock database scales down the SQL cluster once it has completed all the queries in the queue.

 Optimized functions include: